 Structural freedom If you want to knock out a wall that doesn’t support a load or paint all of the walls fuchsia, you can do that in your own home.
 If you want shag carpeting, you can do that in your own home.
 If you want to combine the living room, dining room, and kitchen, you can do that in your own home.
 If you want to separate the basement into two bedrooms and a rec room, you can do that in your own home.
 In a rental?
 Not so much.

 Sure, you might find a rental home here or there that will allow you to make major changes if you so choose, but they likely won’t allow you to make any changes that the landlord perceives as potentially damaging to the ability to rent the property in the future.
 You can’t make it entirely your own.

-Home value appreciation One of the things that offsets the cost of home ownership is the fact that the home you buy usually will appreciate in value over time.
+Home value appreciation One of the things that offsets the cost of home ownership is the fact that the home you buy will usually appreciate in value over time.
 Unless you are extremely unlucky and buy into a collapsing real estate market, your home will go up in value over time and, in many markets, will do better than inflation.

 We’re not in the rocket ship that was the 2000s any more.
 Your home is not going to double in value in three years.
 That doesn’t mean that it won’t steadily increase in value in the future.

 The real truth of the matter is that home ownership works better for people in some situations and worse for people in other situations.

 Here are two contrasting life examples that will show you what I mean.

 If you’re a single entrepreneur who has a small number of possessions and wants to be able to jump on opportunities, owning a home is a horrible choice.
 It provides more space than you need.
 It gobbles down time and resources that you personally could better use elsewhere.
 It requires a great deal of additional effort should you choose to move.
 It just doesn’t add up.
 This describes the situation I likely would have found myself in had I not married Sarah.
 In that situation, renting makes sense.